contagon/handbook/handbook/33-records-and-reports.md

 * Preparing the [Officers Sustained form](https://lcr.churchofjesuschrist.org/form/officers-sustained) and Stake Conference Report for stake conference.
 * Recording information for stake membership councils (see [32.9.6](32-repentance-and-membership-councils.md#3296-stake-or-ward-clerk)).
 * Maintaining financial records (see [34.1.2](34-finances-and-audits.md#3412-stake-clerks)).
+* Organizing and coordinating the collection of stories for the unit history.
+A stake history specialist may be called to assist.
+(See [33.7.1](33-records-and-reports.md#3371-ward-and-stake-histories).)

 #### 33.3.2.2 Review of Ward Records and Reports